 The bartender pours Jenever into a small tulip glass directly in front of me with a healthy meniscus.
-As advised by my trusted guide I lean over the table to take the first sip of the clear liquor, and hands off the table to avoid accidentally shaking and spilling the Dutch nectar.
-The soft, sweet liquid promptly warms up my throat just before the heat of the alcohol follows, my face crunches in shock undoubtedly creating a new wrinkle as the quiet crowd breaks into laughter.
+As advised by my trusted guide I lean over the table to take the first sip of the clear liquor, hands off the table to avoid accidentally shaking and spilling the Dutch nectar.
+The soft, sweet liquid promptly warms up my throat just before the heat of the alcohol follows.
+My face crunches in shock undoubtedly creating a new wrinkle as the quiet crowd breaks into laughter.
 “Should’ve done a video too” comments one of our travel companions.

 The tour was partially subsidized by Eating Europe.
 This blog post uses affiliate links denoted by ( * ).

 Read the disclaimer about affiliate links & PR gifting here.

-Eating Europe, a passion project of Philadelphia-born Kenny Dunn, host walking food tours across Europe with a focus on unique neighborhoods and cuisine.
+Eating Europe is a passion project of Philadelphia-born Kenny Dunn.
+The company hosts walking food tours across Europe with a focus on unique neighborhoods and cuisine.
 For this particular tour of Jordaan, our local guide has an unmatched passion for Amsterdam, a great deal of knowledge about the city, and the uniquely Dutch delicacies we are about to taste.

 As we patiently wait for our hot beverages in the back of Café Papeneiland, Marjolein de Cleen, our guide, flips over to the map of Amsterdam, pointing out how Jordaan’s structure is significantly different from the rest of the city.
 Jordaan (pronounced “Yordan”) was built in the early 17th century as a neighborhood for the poor working class and immigrants.
-Years later, in the late 20th century, a flock of artists, students, and young professionals moved in, reinforcing Jordaan’s community bonds deeply rooted in historic events and struggles of those who were here first.
+Years later, in the late 20th century, a flock of artists, students, and young professionals moved in.
+The new residents reinforced Jordaan’s community bonds deeply rooted in historic events and the struggles of those who were here first.